HristovCodes/Hotel-Reservations/README.md

 # Hotel-Reservations-Manager
-This web app allows you to reserve rooms quickly and easily for you hotel, complex, villa or anything else really.
+This app is my project submission for the final exam of [IT Kariera](https://it-kariera.mon.bg/).

+## Features: